matcha-ai/matcha/docs/tensor/README.md

 // and so on...
 ```

-Unluckily, there is only few overridable operators; `tensor` provides helper methods even
+Unluckily, there is only few overloadable operators; `tensor` provides helper methods even
-for operations that don't have any overridable operator syntax, such as:
+for operations that don't have any overloadable operator syntax, such as:

 ```cpp
 d = b.pow(a);       // a-th power